PipedreamHQ/docs/docs/notebook/README.md

 <img alt="Inactive workflow" width="220" src="./images/inactive.png">
 </div>

-**Deactivating a workflow has a different impact for different [sources](/notebook/sources/)**.
+**Deactivating a workflow has a different impact for different [triggers](/notebook/sources/)**.
 For instance, deactivating a workflow with a [Webhook trigger](/notebook/sources/#webhook-sources) disables the associated endpoint from receiving HTTP requests (those endpoints will respond with a 404 HTTP status code).
 Disabling a workflow with a Cron Scheduler trigger will disable the cron job.

+By default, inactive workflows are displayed on the list of workflows on the homepage.
+Active workflows appear with a green vertical bar to their left, inactive workflows with a grey bar.
+You can remove inactive workflows from the homepage by toggling the **Show inactive** checkbox at the top of that page.

 ## Archiving Workflows